G3n3r0/Space-Game/README.md

 * Added 3D in the background
 * 3D is all controlled by one variable
 * Attempted to move the space background to C9 so I can 3D it.
 Didn't work.

+###March 9th, 2012
+* Began adding the Planet class, before I decided that my sleep deprivation and lack of memory of what I was in the middle of doing would result in bad things happening.